 The national Planning Practice Guidance (ID: 7-051-20150323) contains advice on how to deal with flooding and on the use of Sustainable Urban Drainage Systems in major development.
-In order to be able to assess the impacts applications for major development (Major is defined in the General Procedure Order 2015) applications for major development must be accompanied by an assessment of the provision of Sustainable Drainage on the site.
+However every application that involves drainage must supply details of that drainage.
+In order to be able to assess the impacts applications for major development (Major is defined in the General Procedure Order 2015) applications for major development must be accompanied by an assessment of the provision of

+Sustainable Drainage on the site.
 This must be what is reasonably practicable to be delivered on site.